codegor/v-upload/README.md

 | **input**    | _event_: File Object or [File, File,...] | Triggered after File readed from disk              |
 | **update**   | _event_: [File, File,...]                | Triggered after File readed from disk              |

+## Suggest

+For create img src or show pdf or xls file on new browser window you can use package satellite [vue-small-plugin](https://www.npmjs.com/package/vue-small-plugin)

 ## License

 This project is licensed under